doughodson/OpenEaaglesExamples/Readme.txt

 Libraries: (the 'x' in library name indicates eXample)
 --------------------------------------------------------------------------------------------
-   libxBehaviors        -- eXample UBF behaviors
+   xBehaviors        -- eXample UBF behaviors

-   libxRecorder         -- eXample extension of the Data Recorder

-   libxPanel            -- eXample components to display an instrument panel, used by 'mainy1',
+   xPanel            -- eXample components to display an instrument panel, used by 'mainy1',
                         'mainUbf1' and 'testRecordData'

-   libxZeroMQHandlers   -- eXample ZeroMQ network handlers
+   xRecorder         -- eXample extension of the Data Recorder

-   libxZeroMQ           -- eXample ZeroMQ network handlers (new)
+   xZeroMQHandlers   -- eXample ZeroMQ network handlers